the Strait of Gibraltar

 Addressing the story of Black people in Europe certainly addresses the history of slavery and European colonialism.
 The relationship between the two continents began with mutual respect and curiosity; Europe is a peninsula.
 For the last 600 years, Africans, African Americans, Europeans, and European Americans are still paying for the results.
 History begins, as so much in the modern world, with the business expansion of European culture.

 The tragedy that broke this initial historical pattern was slavery, and slavery, in a great irony of history, was driven by the discovery of a new hemisphere in the West.
-The European trade in human goods begins right at the start of European relations with Africa.
+European trade in human goods began during European relations with Africa.
 This initial slave trade, however, was small.
 The trade itself had begun long before the Europeans ever cast a jealous eye on the land of Africa.
 The Islamic civilizations and traders of North and Western Africa had booming traffic in Black slavery as they marched slaves across the Sahara to regions in the East.
 Surprisingly, though, slavery was not racially based in most of human history; racial slavery, that is, slavery that is predicated on race as a way of separating slave from free, morphed into the seventeenth century.
 Slavery has been a constant in human history.

 Throughout most of human history, slaves were drawn from conquered populations.
 They defeated armies, and many slaves were sold (or sold themselves) into slavery by the rulers or their families.
 These people were slaves by being slaves; there were no racial, ethnic, or physical markers of slavery or subsistence servitude.
 Such was the situation that the Europeans encountered and traded in.
 When the Portuguese forged contacts with the Islamic civilizations and traders of North Africa, they diverted much of this trade to Europe, including the Muslim traffic of Black slaves.
 However, the Portuguese were unsatisfied with trade with North Africa and pushed down the continent's western coast to create the Middle Passage.

-In 1441, a group of Portuguese in West Africa discovered a village of black natives and, to make some money attacked them and kidnapped as many as they could.
-As a result, European traffic of black slaves began.
+In 1441, a group of Portuguese in West Africa discovered a village of Black natives and, to make some money attacked them and kidnapped as many as they could.
+As a result, European traffic of Black slaves began.

-Over 900 African slaves were brought to Portugal between 1441 and 1448, and an estimated 1000 black slaves arrived in Portugal each year afterward.
+Over 900 African slaves were brought to Portugal between 1441 and 1448, and an estimated 1000 Black slaves arrived in Portugal each year afterward.
 These Africans were put to work as indentured servants.
 This traffic, however, was far different from the character of the later slave trade.
 Technically, the Africans were not slaves; they were indentured servants.
 After a period of service, they were freed.
 It was impossible to be born a slave in Portugal, and the children of indentured servants were free.

 This would be the case throughout the sixteenth century.
 Also, slavery was not racially based.
 The Africans kidnapped by the Portuguese were baptized, many were educated, and all were integrated into the lower classes of Portuguese society.
 Africans and Europeans intermarried; to this day, most Portuguese are of mixed blood.
 This early trade in human lives was relatively small.

 Two things, however, would change history.
-The conquering of South, Central, and North America precipitated the need for huge amounts of subsistence labor, and the development of high-production agricultural economies in America in the late eighteenth and early nineteenth centuries considerably changed the face of the African slave trade and its aftermath.
+The conquering of South, Central, and North America precipitated the need for vast amounts of subsistence labor, and the development of high-production agricultural economies in America in the late eighteenth and early nineteenth centuries considerably changed the face of the African slave trade and its aftermath.
 The 1884 Berlin Conference followed this and opened Europe's era of colonization of the African continent.

 The British Nationality Act of 1948 was an Act of the Parliament of the United Kingdom on British nationality law.
 It defined British nationality and created the status of "Citizen of the United Kingdom and Colonies" (CUKC) as the national citizenship of the United Kingdom and its colonies.
 This law ushered in the Windrush Generation.
 These were Blacks from British colonies who journeyed a generation to Europe in the 20th century.